-If you are homeless or at risk of becoming homeless, please contact us as soon as possible by completing the quick response form below, and a housing options and advice officer will contact you.
+If you are homeless or at risk of becoming homeless, please contact us as soon as possible by completing the quick response form below.
+A Homelessness Advice and Prevention Officer will contact you.

 Quick response form

-Alternatively, you can call 01442 228000 and ask for 'Housing Options', email firstname.lastname@example.org or visit The Forum, Marlowes, Hemel Hempstead,
+Alternatively, you can email email@example.com or call 01442 228000 and ask for 'Homeless Prevention'.
+You can also visit The Forum, Marlowes, Hemel Hempstead,